axiom82/PHP-Contract/README.md

 		$contract = new Contract();

-		/* Defining Terms (e.g. Method Arguments, Local Variables in Method ) ... arguments are already terms, local variables are not */
+		/* Defining Terms For Method Arguments and Local Variables in Method Scope ...
+		   Note: arguments are already created as terms for you, local variables must be created manually (see below) */

 		$contract->term('arg')->allowed($array); /* The term may be an array containing the specified fields (other fields filtered out, see data();) */
 		$contract->term('arg')->alone(); /* The term must be alone, having no siblings */
 		$contract->term('arg')->alpha(); /* The term must be an alphabetical string */